hc-picasso/Notes/registries.BCarbon.subcomitee.forest.meeting.20-01-2022.md

 id: 5Mi2PNQe9Lgq3uEzhtigA
 title: BCarbon forest subcomitee meeting 20-01-2022
 desc: ''
-updated: 1642698195645
+updated: 1642699465304
 created: 1642694279286
 ---

 - Draft of protocol for measurement aboveground biomass is presented
 - Diferentiation of BCarbon is promoting env services focus but would allow large monoculture projects
-- Different tiers of credits for different management strategies (more expensive tier with those focused on env serv)
+- **Different tiers of credits for different management strategies (more expensive tier with those focused on env serv)**
 - WHat's the overarching goal? to provide a nature based climate solution by creating natural systems that reduce carbon in the atmosphere.
     - BCarbon standard has lower threshold additionality and permanence
     - Having less ecological valio is not equal to no ecological value